-As an explorer Pen Hadow has been a pioneering figure in the North Pole region through his expedition guide service, record-breaking feats, international research programmes, and now his conservation mission to protect the region’s biodiversity through an international agreement.
+As an explorer Pen Hadow has been a pioneering figure in the North Pole region since 1989 through his expedition guide service, record-breaking feats, international research programmes, and now his conservation mission to protect the region’s biodiversity through an international agreement.

 Pen Hadow believes exploration and conservation of the natural world has been never more urgent or important in human history, given the continued existence of humankind is becoming evermore obviously dependent on improving the understanding and management of our impacts on, and relationship with, the natural world’s resources, processes and systems.